What will my son/daughter get to do at Braeburn?

 - 4 rustic camper cabins spread out around camp with windows, screens, and firmly closing doors, and front porches)

 - A boathouse for canoes, paddles, and lifejackets.

 - Sunny beachfront on Braeburn Lake

 - outhouses for bathroom facilities

-Only Marston Hall is wired for electricity.
+Marston Hall and Friesen Hall are wired for electricity.
 All other buildings are rustic and are equipped with battery-powered smoke detectors.

 There is running water in the kitchen sinks and wash-house sinks but no hot water or showers.
-Hot water is provided from our heating pots on the stove if requested for washing.
 Campers and staff participate in morning dip to refresh themselves and clean off any camp dirt.
 It’s camp, they’re going to get dirty.

 Outhouses are provided throughout camp next to the washhouse and boys and girls cabins.
 Each outhouse is cleaned daily by campers and counsellors with disinfectant, and hand sanitizer is provided in each.

 What kind of meals are provided at Braeburn?

 Our volunteer cooks provide staff and campers with 3 balanced meals a day as well as afternoon and evening snacks.
 Counsellors and CITs eat with campers and ensure that they’re getting enough and finish their meals before dessert!
 Meal times can be loud and chaotic but campers usually love chowing down on homemade lasagna, burgers and salads, grilled cheese, veggies and dip, stir fries, soups, and sandwiches.